Potenciana (Saint)

-Saint Potenciana (in Latin the name would be Potentiana) was a Spanish anchoress, possibly of the walled-in type, who died probably in the 16th century and who is venerated locally as a saint.
-She has not been formally canonized and is not listed in the Roman Martyrology.
+Potenciana (in Latin Potentiana) was a Spanish }|virgin and anchoress, possibly of the walled-in type, who died probably in the 16th century and whose cult has spread from Spain to other parts of Europe.

 Historical knowledge

 Although much was written about Saint Potenciana, especially in the 17th century, little is known of her with certainty.

 The following are the verifiable facts about her:

 In the Church of All Saints on the right bank of the Guadalquivir upstream from Villanueva de la Reina there was a tomb with an inscription stating it to be that of Saint Potenciana.
 In the collective memory of the local community it was considered to be that of a woman who lived in poverty in a home attached to the church and worked as a weaver.
 She was looked on as a saint and, when she died, she was buried in the church.
 People removed soil from the tomb as a means of obtaining miraculous cures from sickness, especially the endemic malaria.
 Juan Acuña del Adarve, Prior of Villanueva, initiated a canonical examination of this cult.
 Some of the witnesses declared that they had themselves seen remains of the loom at which she worked, others that she had lived walled in within her home attached to the church.
 In 1628 the tomb was opened and the relics removed temporarily to Villanueva pending the construction of a new hermitage.
 Some of the relics were taken to Andújar and others to the cathedral of Jaén.
 In 1636 Bishop Moscoso de Sandoval declared the cult official.
 On 15 April 1640, the relics were again moved to the rebuilt hermitage, but they were later brought back to Villanueva because of fear of flooding from the river.
 In the sacking and destruction of the Villanueva church in 1936, they were thrown into the river.